ParaCoToUl/noarr-pipelines/README.md

 ```

+## Documentation

+The documentation can be found in the [docs folder](docs).

+## Examples

+The [examples folder](examples) contains two examples that demonstrate the usage of this library:

+- `uppercase`: A small, demonstrative example, showing the producer-consumer pattern.
+You should be able to understand this example after reading the [Core principles](docs/core-principles.md) section of the documentation.
+- `kmeans`: A large example, implementing the k-means algorithm, using almost the entire library, with the cuda extension and with noarr structures.

+## Bindings

+The [bindings folder](bindings) contains an example project that is experted as a binding to both the R language and the Python language.
+You can duplicate this folder and modify its contents to package your own GPGPU algorithm.

 ## Running tests

 Enter the tests folder (`tests/pipelines` or `tests/cuda-pipelines`).
 In the terminal (linux bash, windows cygwin or gitbash) run the following commands: